grafana/AWS_Workshop/lab_1/lab_1_instructions.md

 ## Scenario

-You are a part of the DevOps/SRE team at FictionTech, which is in charge of overseeing a recommendations service integrated within the company’s website.
+You are a part of the DevOps/SRE team at FictionTech, which oversees a recommendations service integrated within the company's website.
 This service aims to increase user engagement and sales by providing real-time, tailored product recommendations.
 You have been tasked with creating a dashboard to help the teams better understand this application's performance.
 Below is the architectural breakdown of the recommendations service:

 ![Architecture Diagram](images/arch1.png)

-1. **User Request**: Initiated from multiple sources including email listservs, the website, or other applications.
+1. **User Request**: Initiated from multiple sources, including email listservs, website pages, or other applications.
-2. **Amazon API Gateway**: Receives requests, redirecting them to the appropriate AWS Lambda function.
+2. **Amazon API Gateway**: Receives the requests and invokes the AWS Lambda function
 3. **AWS Lambda**: Performs business logic, which entails storing data in DynamoDB and, under certain conditions, making API calls to a third-party recommendations ML model.
-4. **Amazon DynamoDB**: Functions as the database for data storage and retrieval.
+4. **Amazon DynamoDB**: Functions as the data storage and retrieval database.
 5. **Third-Party Recommendations ML Model**: Produces personalized product suggestions based on the received data.
 6. **Response**: Outputs from DynamoDB or the recommendations ML model are returned to the user via the Lambda function and API Gateway.